 LTC Default Values LTC jumps Number of timecode jumps calculated in the LTC timecode jump table for the given recorder since the last start of the server.
 1 LTC threshold Number of continuous timecodes to be received, after a break in LTC timecodes in the recorded material, in order to create a new record in the LTC timecode jump table.
-50 Peak alerts Number of peak alerts generated for the recorder since the last start of the server.
+50 Peak alerts Peak alerts Number of peak alerts generated for the recorder since the last start of the server.
 A peak alert is generated each time the peak limit specified in the Peak Limit field is reached.
 In this case, this field is automatically incremented by one.
-0 Peak limits (sec) Period of time (in seconds) of continuous timecodes after which a break in timecodes in the recorded material will generate a peak alert.
-When a peak alert 10

-LTC Default Values is generated, the value in Peak Alerts field is incremented by one.
-Frequency alert Number of frequency alerts generated for the recorder since the last start of the server.
-0 A frequency alert is generated when X timecode jumps have been detected in Y seconds.
+Peak limits (sec) Frequency alert Number of frequency alerts generated for the recorder since the last start of the server.
+A frequency alert is generated when X timecode jumps have been detected in Y seconds.
 The X value is defined in the Frequency Number field.
 The Y value is defined in the Frequency Time field.
 In this case, this field is automatically incremented by one.
-Frequency: Number Number of timecode jumps detected for the recorder after which a frequency alert can be generated.
+0 Frequency: Number Number of timecode jumps detected for the recorder after which a frequency alert can be generated.
 10 Frequency: Time Period of time (in seconds) after which a frequency alert can be generated.
 50 VITC Default Values VITC jumps Number of timecode jumps calculated in the VITC timecode jump table for the given recorder since the last start of the server.
 1 VITC threshold Number of continuous timecodes to be received, after a break in VITC timecodes in the recorded material, in order to create a new record in the VITC timecode jump table.
 50

-3.2.8 TIMECODE MONITORING ON SD RECORDERS
+3.2.6 TIMECODE MONITORING ON SD RECORDERS

-The second page of the Server Monitoring section displays the following information:
+One page of the Server Monitoring section displays the following information:

-- LTC timecode on the XT[2]+ server - VITC timecode on the various recorders
+- LTC timecode on the XS server - VITC timecode on the various recorders

 '''

 SERUER MONITORING -Zi

-Sh+ESC:UGA EXPLORER Sh+F4:Network Monitoring F9:CLIP F10:PLST
+SH+ESC:UGA EXPLORER Sh+F4:Network Monitoring F9:CLIP F10:PLST